Dubai property market 2025

 Supply Pipeline

-2. 182,000 units expected 2025-2026 combined
+1. 182,000 units expected for completion between 2025-2026 combined.

 Major Developer Activity:

-1. Emaar Properties: Expanding Dubai Hills Estate, The Oasis phases
+1. Emaar Properties: Expanding Dubai Hills Estate, The Oasis phases.

-11. Investment Strategy Considerations
+9. Investment Strategy Considerations (2026)

 For End Users

-1. Townhouses: Stable value proposition with lowest price per square foot
+1. Townhouses: Stable value proposition with lowest price per square foot.

-1. New supply influx (2025-2026) may create increased negotiation leverage
+3. Timing Considerations: New supply influx (2025-2026) may create increased negotiation leverage.

 For Investors